Overview

 Q: What is a medical necessity review for PDN PARs?

-• A: Members began receiving notices in March 2023, with each member receiving a decision letter (notice) by the end of April 2023.
-This includes denial notices.
-If a member receives a denial notice, services continue for 15 calendar days after the denial notice is mailed.
+A: If a member receives a denial notice, services continue at the rate previously approved for 30 calendar days after the denial notice is mailed.
 If a member decides to appeal the denial, services will remain in place during the course of the appeal.

-If Kepro determines all or a portion of the requested hours are not medically necessary, members receive an explanation of the determination in their denial notice as well as their appeal rights.
-At the same time the member receives the notice, providers will also receive a notification from Kepro about the determination.
+If Acentra determines all or a portion of the requested hours are not medically necessary, members receive an explanation of the determination in their denial notice as well as their appeal rights.
+At the same time the member receives the notice, providers will also receive a notification from Acentra about the determination.

 Q: I want to file an appeal.
 How do I do that and what are the timelines?